COINTELPRO: Uncovering

 The Committee finds that the domestic activities of the intelligence community at times violated specific statutory prohibitions and infringed the constitutional rights of American citizens.
 The legal questions involved in intelligence programs were often not considered.
 On other occasions, they were intentionally disregarded in the belief that because the programs served the "national security" the law did not apply.
 While intelligence officers on occasion failed to disclose to their superiors programs which were illegal or of questionable legality, the Committee finds that the most serious breaches of duty were those of senior officials, who were responsible for controlling intelligence activities and generally failed to assure compliance with the law.

 Many of the techniques used would be intolerable in a democratic society even if all of the targets had been involved in violent activity, but COINTELPRO went far beyond that ... the Bureau conducted a sophisticated vigilante operation aimed squarely at preventing the exercise of First Amendment rights of speech and association, on the theory that preventing the growth of dangerous groups and the propagation of dangerous ideas would protect the national security and deter violence.

 The Church Committee documented a history of the FBI (initially called BOI until 1936) exercising political repression as far back as World War I, and through the 1920s, when agents were charged with rounding up "anarchists, communists, socialists, reformists and revolutionaries" for deportation.
 From 1936 through 1976, the domestic operations were increased against political and anti-war groups.

+In 1988, the Socialist Workers Party won a landmark settlement in federal court against the Bureau for its third Counterintelligence Program, which Hoover's agency launched against the SWP in 1961.